Khalil-Balde1212/AgendaBot/Readme.md

-title: "Agenda Bot"
-output: html_document
-bibliography: rmarkdown: rmarkdown.bib
+# AgendaBot

-This is my epic discord bot.
-And my 3rd attempt at a read me file
+This is my last and final attempt at this.
+If it doesn't work Imma sirc immediately

+## What even if AgendaBot
+AgendaBot is a discord bot designed to help you track assignments

+**This is epic**